Akilesh1989/linux-to-slack/README.md

 Open the script named 'linux_to_slack.sh' and replace WEBHOOK_URL with your URL.

-Provide permissions and execute the script,
+Setup permissions and execute the script,
 ```
 chmod +x linux_to_slack.sh
 ./linux_to_slack.sh "<your_message>"